tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/小程序 SDK/快速入门_intl_en.md

 #### Environmental dependencies

-1. This SDK is only applicable to WeChat Mini Programs.
+1. This SDK is only applicable to Weixin Mini Programs.
 2. Log in to the [COS console](https://console.cloud.tencent.com/cos5), create a bucket, and get the bucket name and [region information](https://intl.cloud.tencent.com/document/product/436/6224).
 3. Log in to the [CAM console](https://console.cloud.tencent.com/capi) and get your project's `SecretId` and `SecretKey`.